CONGRESSWOMAN ELISE STEFANIK

 2232 Rayburn HOB

 Washington, DC 20515

-> U.S. Rep. Bill Huizenga (HIGH-zen-guh) represents the 2nd District of Michigan, which stretches from Kentwood to the lakeshore and up the coast of Lake Michigan from Holland to Ludington.
-Huizenga was first elected to Congress in 2010 and is currently serving in his second term.
+Congressman Bill Huizenga (HIGH-zen-guh) represents Michigan’s 2nd Congressional District which stretches from Kentwood to the lakeshore and up the coast of Lake Michigan from Holland to Ludington.
+Huizenga was first elected to Congress in 2010 and is currently serving in his sixth term.

-> In 2002, Huizenga felt the call for public service, running and being elected to serve the southern portion of Ottawa County, Michigan’s 90th District, in the Michigan House of Representatives.
+In 2002, Huizenga was elected to represent the southern portion of Ottawa County, Michigan’s 90th District, in the Michigan House of Representatives.
 There, he served in elected leadership roles as well as Chairman of the Commerce Committee.
 He was re-elected until term-limited out in 2008.

 Congressman Huizenga is a lifelong resident of Ottawa County, where he currently resides with his wife and children.